 Cenovus has a 50 percent working interest in Narrows Lake.
 Narrows Lake is located adjacent to Christina Lake and has a reservoir depth up to 375 meters below the surface.
 Narrows Lake will be Cenovus's first commercial application of SAP in conjunction with SAGD.
-The solvent to be used at Narrows Lake is expected to be butane, which is already present in the reservoir in small amounts.

 In 2012, Cenovus received regulatory approval for phases A, B and C for 130,000 gross barrels per day of production capacity and partner approval for phase A, a 45,000 gross barrels per day phase.
 Initial work on phase A commenced in the third quarter of 2013.
-Due to the current low commodity price environment, Cenovus has suspended new construction spending on phase A. The future development of Narrows Lake should benefit from the existing infrastructure and resources at Christina Lake, which is expected to lower overall costs.
+Due to the low commodity price environment, Cenovus has deferred new construction spending on phase A. It is expected that the future development of Narrows Lake will benefit from the existing infrastructure and resources at Christina Lake, which is expected to lower overall costs.